TEV Rangatira: Building and delivery

-The Union Company ordered the new Rangatira from Swan Hunter of Wallsend in Tyneside, England on 15 May 1969.
+The Union Company ordered the new Rangatira from Swan Hunter of Wallsend, England on 15 May 1969.
 She was launched on 23 June 1971 by June Blundell and undertook initial sea trials on 20 September or 20 December.
 Her completion was delayed by an industrial dispute at Swan Hunter so she was fitted out at Southampton, England.
 She was delivered to Union Steam Ship Company (UK) Ltd in January 1972 and sailed from England on 16 February carrying a cargo of motor cars.
 On 18 March she reached Wellington, New Zealand and discharged her cargo.

 The new Rangatira had turbo-electric transmission, with twin turbo generators and electric propulsion motors built by AEI of Manchester.
 In addition she had bow thrusters for easier berthing.
 Compared with the more common reduction gearing between steam turbines and propeller shafts, turbo-electric transmission has lower energy conversion efficiency and an inferior power-to-weight ratio.
 But it gives quicker manoeuvrability, being able to change propeller speed more quickly and also give full power astern if needed.